 Haiku, Haibun, and Tanka

 Tricia maintains a nearly daily haiku practice — a challenge to notice and remember something wonderful and interesting every day.
-In 2013 she wrote more than 900 haiku… not all great haiku, but testimony to a deep gratitude for living each day.
-From time to time she will swap in new haiku into this slot.
-Rather than sending haiku off to publications, in 2016 she began a near daily practice of tweeting haiku through her Twitter account @triciaknollwind .
+In 2017 she wrote more than 400 haiku… her testimony to a deep gratitude for living each day.
+Look for haiku through her Twitter account @triciaknollwind .

 “Summer News” on Contemporary Haibun Online, January 2018